 Badminton was first held as a demonstration sport at the 1972 Summer Olympics.
 In 1988 it again appeared at the Olympics as an exhibition sport.
+See more about these badminton demonstrations.

 - Players qualify for the Olympic Games through their world rankings, based on their performances in such events as the Thomas Cup, the Uber Cup, the World Championships, Grand Prix events and other international and continental championships.
 The host nation is allowed at least two entries in the Olympic competition.